3D Interaction Geometric Pre-training for Molecular Relational Learning

 Next, with the edge feature set $\mathcal{E}$ and the atom feature $\mathbf{\Tilde{X}}$, we derive the final edge representation $\mathbf{h}_{k,l}$ through multiple GNN layers, represented as $\mathbf{h}_{k,l} = \text{GNN}(\mathbf{\Tilde{X}}, \mathcal{E})$.
-Finally, we determine the force direction $\hat{f}_k$ between the atom $k$ of the small molecule and the central larger molecule by combining the final invariant edge representation $\mathbf{h}_{k,l}$ with our $SE(3)$-equivariant frame $\mathcal{F}_{k,l}$ as follows: where $\odot$ indicates element-wise product.
-This approach guarantees our predicted force $\hat{f}_k$ to be $SE(3)$-equivariant.
-Then, we calculate the force prediction loss as follows: where $f^{i}_{k}$ represents the ground truth force direction between the larger molecule and the $k$-th atom of the $i$-th small molecule, whose precise calculation is both costly and sometimes impractical.
-Therefore, we propose using the direction between the $k$-th atom of the $i$-th small molecule and the $i$-th atom of the larger molecule to which the small molecule is attached, i.e., $f^{i}_{k} = \mathbf{R}^{2,i}_{k} - \mathbf{R}^{1}_{i} / ||\mathbf{R}^{2,i}_{k} - \mathbf{R}^{1}_{i}||_{2}$, as the pseudo force between these atoms is the dominant force due to their close proximity.
-Note that $\mathcal{L}_{\text{force}}$ is calculated for every molecule pair in the batch, although we have omitted this notation for simplicity.
+Finally, we determine the relative geometry $\hat{f}_k$ between the atom $k$ of the small molecule and the central larger molecule by combining the final invariant edge representation $\mathbf{h}_{k,l}$ with our $SE(3)$-equivariant frame $\mathcal{F}_{k,l}$ as follows:

+where $\odot$ indicates element-wise product.
+This approach guarantees our predicted relative geometry $\hat{f}_k$ to be $SE(3)$-equivariant.
+Then, we calculate the relative geometry prediction loss as follows: